 “They aligned me with NOVA Tea Party, which doesn’t even exist,” [Tea Party activist Kerry Scott] said.
 “To me, it was just very sloppy, and that made me a little suspicious.”

 (Don’t you love how it takes subtlety like “something being entirely made up” to arouse the first hint of this teabagger’s suspicion?)

 And other bickerings:

-The [Roanoke Tea Party] blog also criticizes the Allen campaign’s choice of the term “Virginia Tea Party Patriots” in the release, noting that the state’s tea party federation is named the Virginia Tea Party Patriots Federation.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The [Roanoke Tea Party] blog also criticizes the Allen campaign’s choice of the term “Virginia Tea Party Patriots” in the release, noting that the state’s tea party federation is named the Virginia Tea Party Patriots Federation.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “So the Allen people have craftily stolen the moniker from this group to give the appearance of wider support which they do not enjoy,” the blog post says, demanding an apology from “the perpetrators of this fraud against all tea party groups.”